hayj/Scroller/README.md

 	smartScroll(seleniumDriver, humanBreaks=True)

+If you want to automatically stop when the page height not changed since n seconds, use:

+		smartScroll(seleniumDriver, stopWhenDocHeightNotChangedSince=10)

 ## Function `getPageInfos(driver)`

 This function take a driver and return (scrollTop, scrollBottom, windowHeight, documentHeight).
 You are at the bottom of the page if `scrollBottom >= documentHeight`.